Medically reviewed by Kristin Hall, FNP

 If you’re currently prescribed Zoloft, talk to your healthcare provider before you use melatonin or any other sleep aids.
 Also, try using the techniques listed above to relax, unwind and fall asleep more easily while you’re taking Zoloft.

-Good sleep is essential for your health and wellbeing.
+Good sleep is essential for your mental health and wellbeing.
 Unfortunately, it isn’t always easy to come by.
 Our complete guide to science-backed techniques for better sleep explains what you can do to improve your sleep for better health and a higher quality of life.